expo/expo/docs/pages/build-reference/migrating.md

 title: Migrating from "expo build"
 ---

-The purpose of this reference page is to call out some of the practical differences that you may need to account for when migrating your Expo managed app from `expo build` ("classic build") to EAS Build.
+The purpose of this reference page is to call out some of the practical differences that you may need to account for when migrating your Expo managed app from `expo build` ("classic builds") to EAS Build.
 If this is your first time using EAS Build, you can use this page as a companion to ["Creating your first build"](/build/setup.md).

 One of the goals with EAS Build is to make it as easy as possible to migrate from `expo build`; for example, your app signing credentials will be automatically re-used, and the Expo SDK and your `app.json` configuration will all work the same as before.
 That said, there are some differences in the build process that may require additional configuration or small code changes.